ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 this.text.text = ct.room.crystals + ' / ' + ct.room.crystalsTotal;
 ```

-Here we snap our widget to the top-left corner, and update its label.
+Here we snap our widget to the top-left corner and update its label.

 We will now have a crystal counter at the top-left corner of our screen.